megbedell/q2/README.md

 q2 allows you to use MOOG (in its SILENT mode) to calculate elemental abundances of stars and/or determine their atmospheric parameters using the standard techniques of iron line excitation/ionization equlibrium.
 It also allows you to calculate other fundamental stellar parameters such as mass and age using isochrones.
 A tutorial is available <a href="https://github.com/astroChasqui/q2_tutorial">here</a>.

+This version is mostly identical to <a href="https://github.com/astroChasqui/q2">the main repo</a> written by Ivan Ramirez, with a few under-the-hood tweaks. <b>Multiprocessing must be installed for this fork to work.</b>

 Examples
 --------